harendra-shakya/uniswap-unwrapped/README.md

 I was understanding how uniswap works so I made some notes with that so others can also understand.
 This repo contains uniswap code and tons of notes and resources with that to understand how uniswap works.

+I could be wrong in some places, please let me know in that case.

 ## What does uniswap do?

 - Basically there are two types of users liquidity providers and traders